Innmind/Immutable/docs/MAP.md

 $map = Map::of('object', 'int');
 ```

 The first type is for the keys and the second one for the values.
-This order is the same for all the methods below where you specified both types.
+This order is the same for all the methods below.

 ## `->__invoke()`